 Sous vide, which translates to “under vacuum” in French, is essentially a slow-cooking method that cooks vacuum-sealed food in a water bath using a very precise temperature and time setting that provides optimum results.
 Not only that, flavour and moisture are locked in because the protein is cooked in a vacuum-sealed bag.

-Some of the biggest names in the culinary world embrace sous vide, among them Heston Blumenthal, who’s probably the most well-known for molecular gastronomy; Thomas Keller of the renowned The French Laundry in Napa Valley who also wrote the celebrated sous vide cookbook Under Pressure; and Joël Robuchon, the chef with the most Michelin stars.
+Some of the biggest names in the culinary world embrace sous vide, among them Heston Blumenthal, who’s probably the most well-known for molecular gastronomy, and Joël Robuchon, the chef with the most Michelin stars.

-Some people, maybe unreasonably, scoff at sous vide as merely a shortcut fancy restaurants make.
-But sous vide really is food science at its best.
+Sous vide really is food science at its best.
 Cooking, especially for inexperienced cooks, relies on a lot of guesswork, something you are only able to fine-tune with experience and time.
-Even then, mistakes can still happen.
 Sous vide takes the guesswork out of the equation and replaces it with precision and consistency.

 Sous vide provides an environment where food cooks at a constant and precise temperature to its perfect doneness.
 Food never gets hotter than the water temperature and stays in that temperature.
-That means there is a much larger window of time before food overcooks compared to traditional methods.
-Yes, you get to avoid overcooking and burning your ingredients!
-Sous vide also cooks food thoroughly from edge to edge so your steaks, for instance, actually are perfectly medium rare all the way through.
+Sous vide also cooks food thoroughly from edge to edge so your steaks, for instance, actually are perfectly medium-rare all the way through.

-Thankfully, sous vide is so much easier to do at home today without having to resort to complicated or costly hacks.
-The MasterPro Sous Vide Precision Cooker is a compact and portable stick which works brilliantly without taking up counter space.
+The Westinghouse Sous Vide Immersion Cooker is a compact and portable stick which works brilliantly without taking up counter space.